 Some dispute involves an ADR mechanism.
 ADR generally involves arbitration and mediation.
-Many contracts involve a dispute resolution clause that specifies how the dispute should be resolved, particularly for industry that requires specific knowledge.
-For example, it is common practice for construction agreement to include a dispute resolution mechanism, which usually is an arbitration.
+Many contracts involve a dispute resolution clause that specifies how the dispute should be resolved, particularly for an industry that requires specific knowledge.
+For example, it is common practice for a construction agreement to include a dispute resolution mechanism, which usually is an arbitration.
 ADR is generally confidential and less expensive, but it still involves complicated procedures.

-Spectre Linkers has experts in various areas of law and industries.
-Our experts are experienced in their fields.
-We understand your concerns in your industries.
-We do not simply provide advices for resolving your mater.
-Our advices are comprehensive and will assist you to perform better in your industry.
+Spectre Linkers will act as your trusted legal representative, assisting you in reaching the best resolution of your matter.
+Spectre Linkers has resolve litigation lawyers in various areas of law and industries.
+Our commercial litigation lawyers in Melbourne and Sydney are experienced in their fields and understand your concerns across varying industries.
+We do not simply provide advice for resolving your mater – our litigation lawyers aim to provide advice that’s comprehensive and will assist you to perform better in your industry.

-We have successfully conducted the following litigations for our client.
+We have successfully conducted the following litigations for our client: